A Variational Inequality Perspective on Generative Adversarial Networks: Additional experimental results

-In this section we compare how uniform averaging improve the performance of the methods presented in \S\ref{sec:experiments}.
-We follow the same protocol as in the experimental section \S\ref{sec:experiments}.
-In Figure~\ref{fig:with_without_wgan} and~\ref{fig:with_without_wgangp}, we plot the inception score provided by each training method as a function of the number of generator updates with and without averaging.
+In this section, we compare how uniform averaging affect the performance of the methods presented in \S\ref{sec:experiments}.
+We follow the same protocol as in the experimental section \S\ref{sec:experiments}, we consider the DCGAN architecture with the WGAN and weight clipping objective as well as the WGAN-GP objective.
+In Figure~\ref{fig:with_without_wgan} and~\ref{fig:with_without_wgangp}, we plot the inception score provided by each training method as a function of the number of generator updates with and without uniform averaging.

-We notice that uniform averaging seems to improve the inception score, nevertheless it looks like the sample are a bit more blurry (see Figure~\ref{fig:wgangp_cifar10_lr}) this is confirmed by our result (Figure~\ref{fig:fid_cifar10_wgan}) on the Fréchet Inception Distance (FID) which is more sensitive to blurriness.
+We notice that uniform averaging seems to improve the inception score, nevertheless it looks like the sample are a bit more blurry (see Figure~\ref{fig:wgangp_cifar10_lr}).
+This is confirmed by our result (Figure~\ref{fig:fid_cifar10_wgan}) on the Fréchet Inception Distance (FID) which is more sensitive to blurriness.
+A similar observation about FID was made in \S\ref{sub:fid_wgangp}.